 - What happens if you don’t put a crown on a root canal?

-- How long can I wait to get a crown after a root canal?
+- Do I need to take antibiotics after root canal?

 - Are dental crowns necessary?